CMMC Readiness

 System Security Plan

-A real SSP covering your CUI environment, system boundaries, and implemented controls.
+A real SSP covering your CUI environment, system boundaries, and controls.
 Written to hold up under assessor scrutiny.

 Plan of Action and Milestones